 - Nathalie Johnson, M.D., Medical Director of Legacy Cancer Institute

 - Russell Glasgow, Ph.D., Director, Dissemination and Implementation Science Program, University of Colorado School of Medicine

 "At the grantee conference I was able to learn about similar projects already conducted through CPP funding.
 We were able to reach out to folks who had implemented similar projects after the conference to learn more about their projects and ask specific questions related to our project.
 These learnings helped to guide our own implementation.
 I was also able to learn about other projects relevant to our non-CPP work."

 Eastern Oregon Healthy Living Alliance, Tier 3 project: Improving colorectal cancer screening rates in eastern Oregon in partnership with EOCCO Community Advisory Councils

 Adapting to the public health situation: a virtual grantee gathering in 2021

 The Community Partnership Program held a virtual grantee gathering in May 2021 instead of an in-person conference.
 The event was an opportunity for grantees to share best practices, gain skills, and network with peers from across the state in an effort to address local public health and cancer issues.
 Language interpretation was available in Spanish.
 The gathering was open to active grantees and project team members, including Tiered, Community Action Model, and COVID-19 Special Call grant cycles.

 One of the highlights was the following presentation on Crook County Health Department’s Community Action Model grant, primarily delivered by high school students who are Community Leaders on the project.
-Watch their six-minute section of the Crook County Health Department's presentation.
+Click the image below to watch their six-minute section of the Crook County Health Department's presentation.